Software-Improvement-Group/sigridci/docs/authentication-tokens.md

 Sign in to Sigrid and navigate to the user settings page as explained above.
 The list of tokens contains a "revoke" button that will immediately revoke the token's access to Sigrid.

-Also note that tokens are automatically revoked after one year.
+## Expiriation of a token

+Tokens automatically expire after one year.
+You as a creator will get notification emails asking you to create a new token.

 ## Token permissions